usexfg/COLD-DAO/README.md

-# COLD | Fuego's Defi Banking Suite & Interest DAO
+# COLD | Fuego's Defi Banking Suite & Asset DAO

  The purpose of **COLD** [Banking Suite] is to create a DeFi infrastructure of community-based token rewards for interest on term-locked (90 days) $XFG deposit yield.